 Our Curriculum has been dynamically planned; every element is carefully considered enabling a shared vision of high quality teaching and learning to permeate through the school.
+It is designed to ensure that the children’s learning is progressive from EYFS to Year 2, which provides them with a strong and progressive foundation to prepare them for future learning.
 Our philosophy is to ensure:

-- Learning is based on knowledge rich experiences, underpinned by carefully considered and progressively planned skills.
+- Planning is underpinned by carefully considered and progressively planned skills and knowledge.

-- Progress is measured by the level of independence, resilience and confidence in the application of skills and vocabulary, this is called ‘learning autonomy’.
+- Progress is measured by the level of independence, resilience and confidence in the application of skills, knowledge and vocabulary, this is called ‘learning autonomy’.

-- Learning autonomy is defined by our team as ‘being able to use and apply skills independently and in a range of situations.
-The autonomy enables us to strongly identify when skills transform into knowledge and have been committed to long term memory.
+- Learning autonomy is defined by our team as ‘being able to use and apply skills and knowledge independently in a range of situations’.
+The autonomy enables us to strongly identify when learning has been committed to long term memory.